eurocontrol-asu/open_alaqs/documents/user_guide.md

 To create a new project, click on the **CREATE** button in the Open-ALAQS toolbar.
 This action opens a pop-up window named **Create an Open ALAQS project file**, where the user is required to select a **File name** for saving the new study (**.alaqs**).

 After creating a project, the **ALAQS Project Properties** window opens automatically.
-In this window, the user must provide a project name and at least the ICAO code of the airport.
+In this window (tab **Airport**), the user must provide a project name and at least the ICAO code of the airport.
 The remaining fields (airport name, country, latitude, longitude, etc.) will be automatically filled based on the information in the internal database (see **default_airports.csv**).
 However, the user can manually edit this default information if needed.

-The _second tab_ contains the settings for calculating road traffic emissions with [COPERT](#copert).
+The second tab (**Roadways**) contains the settings for calculating road traffic emissions with [COPERT](#copert).
 Users are required to specify the average fleet year (values range from 1990 to 2030 in steps of 5) and select a country for country-specific emissions factors(or alternatively EU27).
 It should be noted that the average fleet year should be viewed as a proxy between the average fleet age and the Euro 1, Euro 2, Euro 3, Euro 4, Euro 5, and Euro 6 vehicle emission standards.

 <p align="center">
   <img src="./../open_alaqs/assets/alaqs-project-properties.PNG" alt="Project Properties 1" width="45%" />